 What Is Asset Allocation?

-A lot of investors (and particularly young investors) dream of making a killing picking stocks.
+Many investors dream of making a killing picking stocks.
 And that’s fantastic.
 Stock picking is stimulating and, if done well, can add some zeros to your net worth!

 When push comes to shove, however, your asset allocation strategy is far more important than individual stock picking when it comes to meeting your financial goals.
 Asset allocation sits at the core of target-date funds and, really, at the core of all financial planning.